DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Implicit differentiation of alignment optimization

-We next examine the behavior of the Hessian determinant in the actual experimental setting of DiffeoMorph, using the shell+core sphere grid described in \hyperref[method:initialization] {`Preparation of initial states'} section in the Methods of the main text and adding relevant perturbations on it (Fig.~\hyperref[supp:rotational_symmetry]{S1b}).
+Figure~\hyperref[supp:rotational_symmetry]{S2b} examines the behavior of the Hessian determinant in the actual experimental setting of DiffeoMorph, using the shell+core sphere grid described in Section~\ref{method:initialization:positions} and adding relevant perturbations on it.
 We compute the spectral overlap \(\mathcal{M}\) using the Zernike moments \(\mathbf{C}^\text{sph}\) of the sphere-derived point clouds as both input and target---i.e, \(\mathcal{M} (\mathbf{C}^{\text{sph}},\mathbf{C}^{\text{sph}} ) \)---and evaluate the Hessians at the unit quaternion corresponding to \(+1^\circ\) rotation about the \(x\)-axis.
 We verify that the results do not depend on the specific choice of unit quaternion.
-This observation is consistent with the mathematical structure of \(\mathbf{H}_\text{quat}\) described in Section~\ref{supp_sec:invertibility}, where its determinant is determined by the rotational eigenvalues of the Lie algebra Hessian \(\mathbf{H}_\text{alg}\) in equation~\ref{supp:eq9}.
 Because a sphere is symmetric about any axis, the original sphere-shaped point cloud yields a very small Hessian determinant.
 Elongating the sphere breaks this symmetry and reduces the number of small eigenvalues to one, and the determinant value increases accordingly.
 Separately, adding zero-mean Gaussian noise with magnitude 0.05 perturbs the grid enough to distort the spherical appearance, leading all three rotational eigenvalues to increase.
 In DiffeoMorph experiments, these two perturbations are applied jointly: elongation serves as morphogen-mediated symmetry breaking, while noise encourages generalizable learning.
 The resulting point cloud has a substantially larger determinant than the original sphere grid.
 This indicates that the gradient of the inner alignment step can be computed robustly via implicit differentiation, which requires inverting the Hessian.